 - Ease of use: It’s easy to set up and customize a website on Weebly, and no prior technical knowledge is necessary.

-- Features: Drag and drop website builder, customizable themes, bulk product editor, coupon creator for promotions, mobile optimization, shipping tool with real time rates, advanced inventory management, product search, integrations with PayPal, Stripe, and Square, and auto tax tool.
+- Features: Drag-and-drop interface; customizable themes; bulk product editor; coupon creator for promotions; mobile optimization; shipping tool with real time rates; advanced inventory management; product search; integrations with PayPal, Stripe, and Square; auto tax tool.

-- Price: Volusion has a 14 day free trial.
-After that, plans are billed every three months.
-The Personal plan is $26/month, the Professional plan is $71/month, the Startup plan is $161/month, and the Business plan is $269/month.
+- Price: Volusion has a 14-day free trial.
+After that, the Personal plan is $35 per month, the Professional plan is $79 per month, and the Business plan is $209 per month.

 - Ease of use: Planning to use one of Volusion's pre-baked themes?
 The web builder will be pretty easy to use.
 If you want to mess around with any design elements, though, Volusion can get complicated quickly.

-- Features: Customer support options include a help center, phone support, and chat.
-Drag and drop builder, mobile friendly themes, custom coupons and pricing for bespoke products, payment integrations with Apple Pay, Stripe, and PayPal, recurring pricing for subscriptions, bulk order processing, zero transaction fees, and integration with essential tools like Google Analytics, Fullstory, and Pinterest.
+- Features: Help center, phone, and chat customer support; drag-and-drop builder; mobile-friendly themes; custom coupons and pricing for bespoke products; payment integrations with Apple Pay, Stripe, and PayPal; recurring pricing for subscriptions; bulk order processing; zero transaction fees; integration with essential tools like Google Analytics, Fullstory, and Pinterest.

 What’s so powerful about WordPress is how much creative control you have.
 If you’re code savvy, you can create the whole thing yourself.
-Since WordPress is an open source software, it’s constantly being upgraded, so you can expect it to perform at its best at all times.
-The two biggest drawbacks are ease of use and ecommerce functionality.
-WordPress has a steep learning curve and it takes time to master its quirks.
-In order to get all of the ecommerce tools you need, you’ll have to connect to a plugin like WooCommerce.
+Since WordPress is an open-source software, it's constantly being upgraded, so you can expect it to perform at its best at all times.
+You can also add a Shopify Buy Button to your WordPress website to sell products.

-- Price: WordPress offers a free version so you can check out how everything works, but in order to get full ecommerce functionality you do have to pay.
-The Business plan is $33/month and the ecommerce plan is $59/month.
+- Price: WordPress offers a free version so you can check out how everything works, but to get full ecommerce functionality you have to pay.
+The Business plan is $25 per month and the Commerce plan with WooCommerce is $45 per month.
 WordPress offers per month discounts if you pay annually.

 - Ease of use: WordPress has a steep learning curve, so it can be difficult to use at first.
 Once you’ve mastered it, the amount of customization, especially if you have a blog, is powerful—it just depends on how much work you’re willing to put in upfront.

-- Features: In order to get all of the ecommerce features you need, you have to also set up an ecommerce plugin like WooCommerce, which is free!
-In terms of customer service, WordPress has live chat support.
-The WordPress ecommerce plan includes features like: integration with Google Analytics, over 50,000 plugins, and shipping carriers, SEO tools, and payment options in 60+ countries.
+- Features: In order to get all of the ecommerce features you need, you have to also set up an ecommerce plug-in like WooCommerce, which is free; live chat customer support; ecommerce plan includes features like integration with Google Analytics, more than 50,000 plug-ins, and shipping carriers, marketing and SEO tools, and payment options in over 60 countries.
+Read our Shopify vs. WooCommerce comparison and check out these WooCommerce alternatives to see a more detailed breakdown.

 - Level of customization: You can code your own WordPress site if you want to, but that requires a deep understanding of HTML.
-Basic customization is a little tricky if you’re not tech savvy: you can add your logo, brand colors, and brand font pretty easily, but other changes require HTML knowledge, and it’s oh so easy to break WordPress if your code is wrong.
-WordPress is probably the most customizable tool out there, but if you’re not code-savvy and you want a more customized site, you’ll likely have to pay someone to create it for you.
+Basic customization is a little tricky if you’re not tech savvy: you can add your logo, brand colors, and brand font pretty easily, but other changes require HTML knowledge, and it’s easy to break WordPress websites if your code is wrong.
+WordPress is probably the most customizable tool out there, but if you’re not code savvy and you want a more customized product, you’ll likely have to pay someone to create a website for you.

-Your website builder is what you'll use to build your presence online, whether that’s a simple professional portfolio or a digital storefront.
-Just like when you assess a place to live, you’ll need to find a home for your online store based on your current needs while trying to avoid headaches down the line.
+Your website builder is what you’ll use to build your online presence, whether that’s a simple portfolio or a complete business website with ecommerce functionality.
+Just like when you assess a place to live, you’ll need to find a home for your online store based on your current needs, while trying to avoid headaches down the line.

-If you're just looking to put up a homepage with store hours and your phone number, a free website builder may be perfect.
-But if you're looking to create an online store where you can connect with customers, consider building a solid foundation right from day one.
+If you’re just looking to put up a landing page with store hours and your phone number, a free website builder may be perfect.
+But if you’re looking to create an online store where you can connect with customers, consider building a solid foundation right from day one.